 The tagline for a new seven-minute short from Australia reads, “Lost & Found is a stop motion short film that tugs at the heartstrings.”
 While the tag may at first may seem like general sentimentality, it becomes quite sharp when you watch the trailer.

-Lost & Found is about a knitted toy dinosaur who has to unravel itself to save the love of its life: an knitted toy fox.
+Lost & Found is about a crocheted toy dinosaur who has to unravel itself to save the love of its life: a crocheted toy fox.
 So the unraveling of the yarn (by way of tugging) is cleverly more than just a plotline.
 Ultimately this metaphor for what we would do for love turns out to be beautifully shown.